Aurora, Elgin and Fox River Electric Company: Elgin-Aurora interurban line

 The interurban line left Elgin going south on State Street (Route 31 (Note: By 1940 Illinois had designated Route 31 running north and south along the west side of the Fox River.
 For convenience this modern number is used here.)), past the State Hospital (a.k.a.
 Asylum)(mile 1.8), then down the side of LaFox Street through Clintonville/South Elgin (mile 3.1).
 Curving east onto private right of way the line went through the freight interchange at Coleman (mile 4.5) (Note: The section of track between the State Hospital and the Coleman interchange continued in use until 1972.), across the river on its own bridge, and continued south to an intersection with Fifth Avenue in St. Charles.
 Street running started there, south to Main Street, then west across the river to Third Street, and south again into Geneva on Anderson Boulevard.
 At State Street the line turned east and went to Third Street (Chicago Junction (Note: The section of track between Fifth Avenue and Chicago Junction was used by AE&C then CA&E shuttle cars until 1937, after the rest of the interurban service had been discontinued.), mile 11.6), where it turned south, then east, jogged south on Route 31, then onto private right of way between Route 31 and the river.
 A mile further south the line returned to Route 31, Batavia Avenue, street running through Batavia (mile 14.6), then on the east shoulder through North Aurora to the Aurora city limits.
 In Aurora the interurban used the Lake Street streetcar line on to the terminal.

-In 2013 Pace Route 801 Goes from Elgin to Geneva, although largely on a more western alignment.
+As of 2025, Pace Route 801 provides bus service between Elgin and Geneva, although largely on a more western alignment.
 From Geneva to Aurora Pace Route 802 follows the original interurban line very closely.